lidofinance/terra-monitors/README.md

 # terra-monitors

-Before running the service you have to fill .env file `./docker/env/.telegram.env` with the following varibles
+Before running the service you have to fill .env file `./docker/env/.telegram.env` with the following variables
 ```shell
 cat ./docker/env/.telegram.env
 TELEGRAM_BOTTOKEN=<telegram_bottoken>